awused/manga-upscaler/README.md

+***_Attention_:*** This is deprecated in favour of [aw-man](https://github.com/awused/aw-man), which integrates upscaling into a standalone gui image viewer.

 Manga-Upscaler
 ==============

 # Installation

-Add [mangadex-upscaler.user.js](https://raw.githubusercontent.com/awused/manga-upscaler/master/mangadex-upscaler.user.js) to your browser as a user script.
+~~Add [mangadex-upscaler.user.js](https://raw.githubusercontent.com/awused/manga-upscaler/master/mangadex-upscaler.user.js) to your browser as a user script.
-Toggle upscaling with the u key or by clicking the toggle added to the display controls.
+Toggle upscaling with the u key or by clicking the toggle added to the display controls.~~

 ## Prefetching